Skip to Main Content

 The amount of disability and discomfort depends on:

 Most people return to normal or near-normal function between attacks.
 Slowly, there is greater loss of function with less improvement between attacks.
-Over time, many require a wheelchair to get around and have a more difficult time transferring out of the wheelchair.

 Call your health care provider if: